For the First Time in Forever: A Frozen Sing-Along Celebration

 From the hilarious skit to the superb acting, you’ll feel like you’re watching a Broadway-style performance.
 Plus, the Hyperion Theater provides the perfect place to take a break from the heat or afternoon rain showers.

-Times for Frozen Sing-Along Celebration:
+Location and Times for the Frozen Sing-Along Celebration

 |Frozen Sing-Along Celebration||Hollywood Studios Attractions|

 Disney Height Requirement:

 Seats Per Vehicle:

 Meet Olaf next door after